Keeping things going when the user leaves

 }

-First, the in-memory store is checked for an existing DownloadItem
+- The in-memory store is checked for an existing

-using the network request's URL as the key.
-If an existing DownloadItem
+using the network request's URL as the key. - If an existing

 instance.
-As you will have spotted, decoding can potentially throw an exception, if an exception is thrown it will be silently ignored due to the try?
+Decoding can potentially throw an exception, if an exception is thrown it will be silently silenced with thetry?

 In order to get DownloadItem